Recording events

 <!-- or name tag -->

-Now that you know how to link customers to events, let's look at how to record specific events.
+Now that you know how to link visitors to events, let’s look at how to record specific events.

 Prepr recognizes each of the events below and processes them differently according to their purpose.